Without the One You Love (Life's Not Worth While): Lyrics and music

-"Without the One You Love (Life's Not Worth While)" was the follow up to the Four Tops' prior hit "Baby I Need Your Loving," and was designed to sound similar, with a similar theme, similar tempo and similar sound.
+"Without the One You Love (Life's Not Worth While)" was the follow-up to the Four Tops' prior hit "Baby I Need Your Loving," and was designed to sound similar, with a similar theme, similar tempo and similar sound.
 The bass harmony similarly uses a subdominant progression.
 The opening lyrics essentially repeat the title of the earlier song.
 Author Sharon Davis claims that the song was "hastily written and released" to capitalize on the success of "Baby, I Need Your Loving."

 Reception

-After the near-Top 10 success of the Tops' first hit, "Baby I Need Your Loving", "Without the One You Love" proved to be a commercial disappointment, failing to reach the Billboard Top 40,charting at #43.
-The song did better on the Cashbox R&B Chart, reaching the Top 20, charting at #17 (Billboard did not show R&B Chart listings during this time).
+After the near-Top 10 success of the Tops' first hit, "Baby I Need Your Loving", "Without the One You Love" proved to be a commercial disappointment, failing to reach the Billboard Top 40,charting at No. 43.
+The song did better on the Cashbox R&B Chart, reaching the Top 20, charting at No. 17 (Billboard did not show R&B Chart listings during this time).

 Cash Box described "Without the One You Love (Life's Not Worth While)" as "a feelingful jump'er" which is done "in very commercial fashion" and which it expected to repeat the success of "Baby, I Need Your Loving."
 Allmusic critic William Ruhlmann attributes its relative lack of chart success to a number of factors.
 One is that the title is too long.
 He also believes that the song is "overproduced," particularly by giving the many backup singers too prominent a role, including singing the opening lines, at the expense of lead singer Levi Stubbs.
 Nonetheless, fellow Allmusic critic Ron Wynn considers the song to be "marvelously sung."
 Author Bill Dahl describes the song as "moving."
 Charlie Gillett claims that the song produces an effect of "irresistible excitement."